|

 a healthy diversity of habitats and providing breeding and migration habitat for

-migratory birds requires the control of exotic pest plants and other resource
+migratory birds require the control of exotic pest plants and other resource

 management measures.
-A visit to the Chincoteague Fish and Wildlife Refuge, can
+A visit to the Chincoteague Fish & Wildlife Refuge, can

 reveal an array of waterfowl including pintail, gadwall, merganser, wigeon, mallards,

 green-winged teal, blue-winged teal, Canada and snow geese.
-Other bird species
+Bird species

-include Bald eagles, American avocets, osprey, bobwhite quail, snowy egrets, yellowlegs,
+include bald eagles, American avocets, osprey, snowy egrets, yellowlegs,

 piping plovers, American white pelicans, sanderlings, peregrine falcons, merlins,

-and others that may be seen on the refuge.
+and others seen at the refuge.
 Mammals include white-tailed deer,

-sika deer, red fox, raccoons, Delmarva fox squirrels and others that thrive along
+sika deer, fox, raccoons, Delmarva fox squirrels and others that thrive along

 Assateague's unique Wildlife Refuge. |